zuberek/probAge/Intrinsic Speed of Aging/Document.md

 <!---
 What?
 Selecting sites where time explains change in methylation -->
 In the first step, we selected only the CpG sites whose changes in methylation values can be explained by age.
 There is a linear relationship in between them and when age changes, so does the methylation value.
-This is in contrast with the sites that don't offer differentiation in between the methylation value at an early age vs.~at the older age.
+This is in contrast with the sites that do not offer differentiation in between the methylation value at an early age vs. at the older age.
 See the [@Fig:site-types] for examples from Generation Scotland dataset.

 ![ Examples of sites not linear with respect to time therefore discarded in further steps.](Figures/site_types.png){#fig:site-types}

 <!--
 Why?
 Time related sites are useful for getting age deviation -->
 We select linear sites as a data preparation step to only use the sites that are useful in age prediction.
-We do this in order to prevent the problem of previous approaches, where training a model with all the sites causes a selection of sites that are disease predicting rather age predicting.
+We do this to prevent the problem of previous approaches, where training a model with all the sites causes a selection of sites that are disease predicting rather age predicting.
 See the argument in the Related Work section.

 <!--
 How?
 We perform non-parametric selection based on statistics